 Where NHS Digital uses this data

-We have the expertise and experience of running complex health surveys for other organisations, both local and national.
+We have the expertise and experience of running and commissioning complex national health surveys on behalf of government departments and public bodies.

 Each year we carry out user surveys to get feedback from service users.
 Survey information is gathered by councils with social services responsibility, and these pages contain guidance for them.